New Comet C/2025 R2 (SWAN) Visible Without Telescope in October 2025

 Here’s the path Comet SWAN will take over the next two months.
 Keep in mind that its exact orbit is still being refined, so there may be slight changes.
 We will keep this article updated.

-Comet SWAN became visible with binoculars from the Southern Hemisphere, shining at around magnitude 7 with a long 5° tail.
+Comet SWAN became visible with binoculars from the Southern Hemisphere, shining at around magnitude 7.

 Key dates:

-- September 28: enters the constellation Libra, moving northward across the ecliptic plane.
+• September 28: entered the constellation Libra, moving northward across the ecliptic plane.

-C/2025 R2 SWAN in October 2025 – Best visibility in the Northern Hemisphere
+Comet SWAN R2 October Visibility – Best Seen in the Northern Hemisphere

-In October, Comet C/2025 R2 SWAN may become visible from the Northern Hemisphere.
+Comet C/2025 R2 SWAN is expected to be visible in mid-October from the Northern Hemisphere.
 It will glow low above the southwestern horizon at dusk.

 Between October 18 and 21, the comet will pass just 0.26 AU from Earth.
 If it stays intact, it could become a spectacular target for skywatchers and astrophotographers.
 Some optimistic predictions suggest that it could brighten to magnitude 4, which would make it visible to the naked eye under dark skies.
 However, comets are notoriously unpredictable, so consider this an exciting possibility rather than a guarantee.